soravux/scoop/doc/usage.rst

 The number of workers started should be equal to the number of cores you have on each machine.
 The easiest way to specify the number of workers started is by making a hostfile.
-If you wish to start less worker than specified in your hostfile or in your hostlist, you can use the flag :option:`-n`.
+If you wish to start more or less worker than specified in your hostfile or in your hostlist, you can use the flag :option:`-n`.
+It is recommended not to start more workers than you have cores on your machine as it can impact performances.

 Startup scripts (supercomputer or grid)
 ---------------------------------------